Menu Close

 6 Balance Exercises for Seniors

-1. Seated Balancing Exercises for Seniors
+1. Seated Balance Exercises for Seniors

 If seniors experience joint or mobility issues, they can perform seated exercises to improve balance.
 Exercises include: